 As frontline responders, nurse leaders are the first to recognize symptomatic patients and harmonize response efforts, the ANA said.

 “The American Academy of Nursing asserts that nurses are prepared for the leadership roles in policy decisions of health systems and government agencies and can prepare for, identify, respond to and direct recovery efforts from global pandemics that require an informed, internationally coordinated response,” the ANA said in “Expanding nursing’s role in responding to global pandemics.”

-In preparation for advanced roles, registered nurses (RNs) who earn a master’s in nursing degrees (MSNs), including through online master’s in nursing programs, can be prepared for the worst.
+In preparation for advanced roles, registered nurses (RNs) who earn a master’s in nursing degree (MSN), including through online master’s in nursing programs, can be prepared for the worst.
 In an MSN career, RNs have an opportunity to provide expert help and guidance through devastating illnesses, including COVID-19.

 Nursing in a Pandemic

 In 1918, nurses played a pivotal role in the Spanish flu pandemic that killed about 675,000 Americans and up to 50 million people worldwide.
-Today, advances in science, technology and healthcare have made the world much safer than in 1918.
-However, certain modern developments have also put the world at risk of another pandemic:
+Today, advances in science, technology and healthcare have made the world much safer.
+However, the following modern developments have also put the world at risk of another pandemic: